Please contact us if you have an objection which is not dealt with here.

 If it is coupled with measures to remove tax loopholes and fiddles used for tax avoidance (trusts, tax havens etc.) it could be even less.

-However, it might be better to consider which other taxes it could replace since many taxes impose a much larger burden on those with low incomes than on those with higher incomes.
+However, it might be better to consider which other taxes it could replace since many taxes (VAT for example) impose a much larger burden on those with low incomes than on those with higher incomes.

 Taxing agricultural land will put up food prices.